 These achievements have taken over 2 years of negotiations involving your Parish Councillors and Staffs C.C., despite reports from some sources suggesting that “others” are responsible.

-A number of hauliers are ignoring the bans and if anyone sees HCV’s disregarding the signs, please report registration, time, date and name of haulier to the local police.
+Whilst the impact of the turning bans has been significant, some hauliers are ignoring the bans.
+If anyone sees HCV’s disregarding the signs, please report registration, time, date and name of haulier to the local police.
 Photographic evidence where possible will be extremely useful.

 All relevant transport and commercial companies in the area have been advised including those operating from the Derbyshire quarries.

 Local businesses who cannot make reasonable adjustments to their operations will be asked to state why they should be exempted and a permit system may thereafter be put into operation.
 We are in discussions with one local fuel business for whom the bans are proving to be a problem.
 Together with the police and Staffs Highways, we will look to find a solution.

 HS2 have been successfully petitioned to make improvements to Wood End Lane, after which the road would be re-classified as an A or B road, with the intention of reclassifying the A513 and B5016 to enable weight limits to be imposed thereafter.

 Staffs C.C. will collect data in September to determine the success of these measures, following which, a feasibility study will be undertaken to assess the dangers posed by motorists entering the village at speed and driving directly across the island at Alexandra Drive without slowing down.

 YOXALL COMMUNITY SPEED WATCH – is now operational and will provide a further deterrent to motorists speeding through the village.
 Speed watch is about awareness which will make our village safer.